benhulan/advanced-nodejs/README.md

   - `os.js`
  - `inherits.js` does not really do anything useful but demonstrates the deprecated `util.inherits` method which you may encounter
  - `bigfile.txt` has been gitignored by this repo and must be generated with `node createBigFile.js` before attempting `serveBigFile` tests
- - `cluster.js` did not significantly increase performance over the `loadBalancer.js` file, perhaps because of improvements in more recent versions of NodeJS than what was used in the original demo video
+ - `cluster.js` did not significantly increase performance over the `loadBalancer.js` file, perhaps because of improvements in more recent versions of NodeJS than what was used in the original demo video.
+Similarly, although crash recovery works via Node, Apache bench tests fail